SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 Subaccounts can access deliverability metrics by sending to seeds or panelists just like a primary account.
 However - deliverability metrics are _not_ enabled for subaccounts by default.

 If you are using subaccounts to segment your mailstreams internal to your company, you can use deliverability analytics for your subaccounts for no additional charge.
-If you are using subaccounts for your customers/end users and you would like to offer deliverability analytics to them, please [get in touch with us](mailto:channels@sparkpost.comd) for information about reseller agreements.
+If you are using subaccounts for your customers/end users and you would like to offer deliverability analytics to them, please [get in touch with us](mailto:channels@sparkpost.com) for information about reseller agreements.

 ### Enabling Access

 If you would like a subaccount to have access to deliverability metrics, enable the option on the subaccount configuration page.
 First click "Configuration" in the top menu and then select "Subaccounts".
-Select the subaccount from the list and/or search for the subaccount of interest.
+Search for the subaccount and then select it from the list.
 Open the configuration page for that subaccount and toggle the option on, then click "update subaccount".

 ![](media/deliverability-analytics/deliverability-metrics-subaccount-enable.png)

 You can also enable [via API](https://developers.sparkpost.com/api/subaccounts/#subaccounts-put-update-a-subaccount).
 (Note that you cannot set the option on subaccount creation, you must toggle it after creation.)

-### Retrieving Seed list
+### Retrieving Seed List

-Each subaccount has a specific reference seed (the first seed in the seed list), which helps match the data to the correct account.
-Therefore, each subaccount sending to seeds need to include the correct reference seed in their send.
+Each subaccount has a specific reference seed (the first seed in the seed list), which helps match the data to the correct subaccount.
+Therefore, each subaccount sending to seeds needs to include the correct reference seed in their send.

-To retrieve the seedlist for a specific subaccount, click "Configuration" in the top menu and then select "Seed List".
+To retrieve the seed list for a specific subaccount, click "Configuration" in the top menu and then select "Seed List".
 Select the primary account, or select the subaccount that you wish to retrieve the seed list for.
-Note that only subaccount with the deliverability features enabled will be included in this list.
+Note that only subaccounts with deliverability features enabled will be included in this list.

 ![](media/deliverability-analytics/deliverability-metrics-subaccount-seed-list.png)